dbrugne/donut/README.md

 **Chat**
 - [ ] Change the to server->client messages : room:join/leave and user:open/close (for something like ?)
 - [ ] Add a check on ws connection to verify is user have "username"
-- [ ] Bug : room user list scroll is not active when entering in room (but work once the first redraw)
 - [ ] WS: implement REDIS cache for user and room and read in REDIS cache only "even" for socket.getUsername-like function to have always last data
 - [ ] Bugfix: on room auto-deletion reactivation.
 Should handle in 'connection.populateRoom' the room recreation.
 Otherwise a room automatically removed cannot be re-join automatically by client cause room populate try to find room in DB before sending it to client in welcome
-- [ ] Scrollbars adding (left column, home content, user and room edit drawer) and improvments (room messages and users)
 - [ ] Activity logic and tracking : online, afk, offline (used on user profile, one to one, room users, ...)
-- [ ] For onetoone discussion (only), persist if a message was delivered or not and delivered it on welcome
 - Small and helpfull features:
-  - [ ] Auto fill room user name in input
-  - [ ] Hilight user name in messages
-  - [ ] Own messages history on up and down
-  - [ ] Ability to switch .messages display as compact (hide usernames, preserve date on right)
+  - [ ] Ability to switch .events display as compact (hide usernames, preserve date on right)
   - [ ] Ability to disabled auto-post on Enter (in this case enter will add break line in input box)
   - [ ] Commands handling: "/j|join room" "/l|leave room" "/msg user" "/info room|user" "/kick room user", "/whois user", "/quit", "/ping"
   - [ ] Hide notification (display only a colored line with number of notifications in bubble, on click show notifications)
   - [ ] Color this user messages by simply clicking on a user (stored in browser memory only)
-  - [ ] Smileys popin
   - [ ] /me commande to describe current action
   - [ ] Add an option to avoid exit popin on chat interface
   - [ ] Improve backlog experience when refocus a room with lot of unread messages (button to jump on last viewed message and display highligth on unread messages)